A collection of the best herbal tea recipes that are comforting, flavorful, and easy to make using simple, natural ingredients.

 Lavender Mint Tea Recipe

 All of these herbal tea recipes can be easily adjusted to suit your own taste.
-Chamomile and lavender have stronger flavors, so a little goes a long way.
-On the other hand, lemon balm and mint are milder and can be used more generously if you like a fuller flavor.
 Growing, drying, and blending these herbs has been such a rewarding experience.
-Iโm truly glad you came along for the ride.
-I know itโs not always easy to carve out time for simple things like drying herbs or making homemade tea, but moments like these are good for the soul.
-This process was calming and fragrant, and it gave me a chance to slow down.
+I know it’s not always easy to carve out time for simple things like drying herbs or making homemade tea, but moments like these are good for the soul.
+Even a small container herb garden on a porch or patio can provide everything you need for simple homemade tea.
+This process is calming and fragrant, and it gives me a chance to slow down.
 Being able to share it with you is the very best part.

 Herbal Tea Recipes Sources